 • $2,000 Flight from Detroit to Scranton, Pennsylvania: Three return trip tickets for Nicole, Jonah and myself.

-• $25,000 Total Dental Revision: Extractions, removal of bridging, replacement of crowns, removal of mercury tattoos and cleaning of cavitations.
+• $25,000 Total Dental Revision: Extractions, removal of bridging, removal of mercury tattoos and cleaning of cavitations.

 • $450 Testing: Bio-compatibility blood test to select new dental material.